Sarakael78/43Mockup/README.md

 # 43Mockup
 # 43Mockup

-A minimal Vite + React scaffold for the Rule 43 workspace mockup.
+A Vite + React implementation of the Rule 43 financial intelligence workspace.
+TODO: harden for production and connect to real data sources.

 ## Quick start